mogest/prawn-svg/README.md

 prawn-svg will not support filters, as rasterised effects is not something the PDF format was designed to handle.

-Not yet implemented but intending to build: CSS @media, `:lang` pseudo-class.

 writing-mode, direction, and unicode-bidi are not supported.
 It would be a lot of work to implement non-LTR directions, and no-one has asked for it yet.

-Will probably never be supported because either they don't make sense for PDF, they were deprecated in SVG 2, or they are rarely used: filters, SVG fonts, altGlyph, font-size-adjust, glyph-orientation, rendering hints, ICC color profiles, color-interpolation, enable-background, deprecated CSS clip.
+Will probably never be supported because either they don't make sense for PDF, they were deprecated in SVG 2, or they are rarely used: filters, SVG fonts, altGlyph, font-size-adjust, glyph-orientation, rendering hints, ICC color profiles, color-interpolation, enable-background, deprecated CSS clip, @media.

 ## Configuration